LoayAbassi/SLYND/README.md

 # SLYND - ALX Portfolio Project

+# My Coding Adventure

+In 2019, I started coding, and by 2024, I decided to tackle a blog app using Django and React.
+Why?
+Because why not! 😅

+Building SLYND was a wild ride.
+The most epic challenge?
+Debugging a feature to fetch related posts—spent 5 hours on 10 lines of code🤦‍♂️

+I stumbled, I searched, and I asked AI for help (thank you, tech gods!).
+But in the end, I had a blog app that actually works(i think). 🎉

 ## I. Frameworks

 1. Django - Backend framework for building the server-side of the application.